 - PayPal and Stripe are always available.

-- Square is available if you selected the option to sell items in person, and if your store is located in the U.S., the U.K., Canada, Australia, or Japan.
+- Square is available if you selected the option to sell items in person and if your store is located in the U.S., the U.K., Canada, Australia, or Japan.

 - Klarna is also available if your store is in the U.K., Norway, Finland, Sweden, Denmark, Austria, Germany, or the Netherlands.

 The final option in this section asks if you want to accept offline payments.
-If you select this, a panel will appear with more detailed selections, letting you choose all payment types you’re willing to use:
+If you select this, a panel will appear with more detailed options, letting you choose all payment types you’re willing to use:

-When you have picked all the payment options you’ll need, click Continue to proceed to the next page of the wizard.
+When you have picked all the payment options you’ll need, click on Continue to proceed to the next page of the wizard.

 Step 4: Configure Your Shipping Settings

 It’s now time to configure your shipping settings.
 As with the last step, the options here will differ depending on your location.
-Stores in the U.S. and Canada will see settings relating to USPS and Canada Post respectively:
+Stores in the U.S. and Canada will see settings relating to USPS and Canada Post, respectively:

 Stores located elsewhere will instead only see the options for specifying the weight and dimension units you want to use in your store.
 Simply choose the correct units, then select Continue to progress.